Evan-Lehmann/ml-forecasting/README.md

     - [app_pages](https://github.com/Evan-Lehmann/ml-forecastingn/tree/main/app_pages) contains the different pages of the web app.
   - Page Info
     - [model.py](https://github.com/Evan-Lehmann/ml-forecasting/blob/main/app_pages/model.py)
       - The page displays the original dataset, which the model was initially fitted on.
-The model will forecast for the selected number of months.
+The model will forecast for the selected number of years.
       - The trained model file is in the repo and can be found [here](https://github.com/Evan-Lehmann/ml-forecasting/blob/main/forecast.pkl)
       - See [Algorithm](##Algorithm) for more info on the algorithm.
     - [dashboard.py](https://github.com/Evan-Lehmann/ml-forecasting/blob/main/app_pages/dashboard.py)